WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-30-Flake-is-about-control.markdown

 while attempting to check just one thing, is giving us coverage of thousands of code paths.
 It does that by surrendering control.

+If Excel has any flaky behavior of its own, it isn't going to demonstrate that in our unit test.
+It is far more like to go flaky in the end to end test.

 Embracing the unknown problem
 ---------------------------------------------------